Slow Cooker Blackberry Cobbler

 • Blueberries

-2. Pour the batter over the blackberries.
+2. Evenly pour the batter over the blackberry mixture in the crockpot.

 blackberry cobbler done cooking in a slow cooker.